yaitbam/Akwam-Ad-Block-Enforcer/README.md

 1. Clone this repository from GitHub.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" and load the extension.
-4. Once added, browse `akwam.us` seamlessly.
+4. Once added, browse `akwam website` seamlessly.

 ## Usage

-Navigate to any page on `akwam.us` with the extension active.
+Navigate to any page on `akwam website` with the extension active.
 Enjoy a smooth browsing experience without disruptions.

 ## Feedback & Contributions